Frequently Asked Questions

 Our puppies are miniature poodles which according to the breed standard are above 10" tall and below 15" tall.
 Most of our puppies finish out between 12" and 14" tall, weighing 10 to 14 pounds fully grown.
 In 2024 we will have some slightly larger puppies in the 15" to 18" and about 15 to 20 pound range.

 Do you breed toy or teacup poodles?

 We only breed miniature poodles.
-We have had a few puppies from our retired females finish out as toys (under 10") but all of our currently breeding females and males are full size miniatures on the larger end of miniature.
 The smallest pups we produce finish out at 12" and about 10 pounds.
 Teacup poodles are not an official size and are often bred from dogs who are too small because they are not healthy or sound and are prone to injury as well as other health problems.
 We do not recommend seeking out a teacup poodle.

 Are poodles hypoallergenic?

 No dog is truly 100% hypoallergenic, as many are allergic to the dog's saliva as well as their dander and all dogs have saliva.
 Poodles are known for being great pets for allergy sufferers and many who are allergic to dogs do not get reactions from poodles.
 The best way to test this out would be to visit with our dogs and see if they cause a reaction before you decide to buy one.

 Do you dock tails or remove dew claws?